Vossloh G2000 BB: Operators and use

 The machines find use in northern Italy and in the German Ruhr region as well as being used for cross border traffic in the Benelux region.
 Railion, Euro Cargo Rail, Rail4chem and others all use this locomotive.
 The locomotives are used for freight.
 In Italy, these are notably owned by TPER, which uses them in some of its cargo services under the operations of Dinazzano Po.

 The Swedish rail company Hector Rail operates a G 2000-4 and a 2000-5 machine.

+Additionally, in 2023, several G2000 units were exported to Mexico for use on the Tren Maya for construction work.